SwordOfAces/chip8vm/README.txt

 *35 distinct functions.
 Opcodes carry their operands, eg, 0x6XNN sets register VX to the byte NN (ie, 0x60FF sets V0 to FF)

+Includes emulator/interpreter and disassembler.
+Only disassemble files with which you are allowed to do so.
+Disassembles in a rudimentary way, with 1:1 replacement and no separation of subroutines or labeling.

 Specifications of CHIP-8:

 Opcodes: 35, 2 bytes, no distinct operands, big-endian.